Skip to contents

 Details

-The id, coords timegroup (and optional splitBy) arguments expect the names of a column in DT which correspond to the individual identifier, X and Y coordinates, timegroup (generated by group_times) and additional grouping columns.
+The id, timegroup (and optional splitBy) arguments expect the names of columns in DT which correspond to the individual identifier, and timegroup (generated by group_times) and additional grouping columns.

 The timegroup argument is required to define the temporal groups within which edges are calculated.
 The intended framework is to group rows temporally with group_times then spatially with edge_dist.
 If you have already calculated temporal groups without group_times, you can pass this column to the timegroup argument.
 Note that the expectation is that each individual will be observed only once per timegroup.
 Caution that accidentally including huge numbers of rows within timegroups can overload your machine since all pairwise distances are calculated within each timegroup.